-- Faulty AC wiring
+- Bad AC wiring

-- Your Air Conditioner is Leaking refrigerant
+- Your Air Conditioner is Low on refrigerant

-- Outside AC fan is not working
+- Outside AC fan is not operating

 The outside fan is responsible for moving the heat from your Naples home to the outside air.
 If the fan on the outside unit doesn’t perform correctly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

 This typically indicates a lack of power, contactor problems or even a broken thermostat.